tecnico-ami/Project-Overview/README.md

 IMPORTANT: once your team achieves the intermediate version of the work, start preparing the demonstration.

-Write a `README` file with step-by-step instructions on how to run your project.
+Write a `README` file to include on the project root directory, with step-by-step instructions on how to run your project.
 Record photos, videos or similar artifacts showing the project in action.

 ## 2.7.
 Write report